 What is the difference between energy efficiency and energy conservation?

 Energy efficiency means less energy is used to perform the same service.
-For example, compact fluorescent lights (CFLs) and light emitting diode (LED) bulbs use less energy than an incandescent bulb to provide the same amount of light, thus making them more efficient.
+For example, compact fluorescent lights (CFLs) or light emitting diode (LED) bulbs use less energy than incandescent bulbs to provide the same amount of light, thus making them more energy efficient.

-Energy conservation means reducing energy consumption by turning off a light, turning down the furnace and wearing a sweater, or walking or cycling instead of driving, just to name a few.
+Energy conservation means reducing energy use by taking actions such as turning off a light, turning down the furnace and wearing a sweater, or walking or cycling instead of driving.

 What are energy ratings?